 Commentary and Policy Analysis:

 “Immigration deterrence?”
 Interview at PRI’s The World, 21 June 2018.

 “Does separating families at the border discourage immigration?
 Here’s what the research says.”
-Analysis at The Monkey Cage, 31 May 2018.
+Analysis at The Washington Post: Monkey Cage, 31 May 2018.

 “Can Asylum Seekers be Deterred?”
 Guest post at Political Violence at a Glance, 11 April 2017.